A SHOT-BY-SHOT ANALYSIS

 412 MCU Lolita and Humbert in the car, another car behind.
 (2:01:08)

 Lolita veils her face.
-Briefly, the music picks up a Middle Eastern flavor, annotating her as a harem girl.
+Briefly, the music picks up a Middle Eastern flavor, remarking upon her as a harem girl.

 Crossfade to 413.